James Dickey (basketball, born 1996)

-James L. Dickey III (born November 28, 1996) is an American basketball player for the Pelita Jaya of the Indonesian Basketball League (IBL).
+James L. Dickey III (born November 28, 1996) is an American professional basketball player for Hapoel Ironi Eilat of the Israeli Basketball Premier League.
 He plays the power forward and center positions.
-He played college basketball for the University of North Carolina at Greensboro, with whom he was the 2017–18 Southern Conference Defensive Player of the Year.
+Dickey played college basketball for the University of North Carolina at Greensboro, with whom he was the 2017–18 Southern Conference Defensive Player of the Year.
 During his college career he led the Southern Conference once in rebounds, and twice in blocked shots.

 Early life

 Dickey is the son of James Dickey Jr. and Joanne Jeffreys.
 He has one sibling, an older sister Auriel.
 His hometown is Raleigh, North Carolina.
 He stands 6 ft 10 in, and weighs 215 lb.

 High school career

 Dickey attended and played basketball at Word of God Christian Academy in North Carolina.
 He averaged 10.2 points, 12.4 rebounds, and 4.8 blocks per game as a senior.
 He was ranked the No. 20 overall prospect in North Carolina in the class of 2015, and was rated the No. 4 power forward in the class.